 The VRFA FMO is currently able to evaluate each occupancy to achieve a risk / mitigation score.
-In 2019, the risk score multiplier for a category called "year last inspected" and the "combustibility" risk will be defined and added to the risk / mitigation matrix.
-The "year last inspected" category will allow the VRFA to prioritize an inspection by the number of years between inspections.
+In 2019, the risk score multiplier for a category called "year last inspected" and the "combustibility" risk was added to the risk / mitigation matrix.
+The "year last inspected" category allows the VRFA to prioritize an inspection by the number of years between inspections.
 Certified fire inspectors are inspecting occupancies based on the year it was last inspected using data from the old GIS system.
 Engine company-level inspections continue in the low and moderate hazard occupancies.

-The third year of the RRI program (2020), will evaluate the programs value and sustainability.
-Inspections will be assigned by implementing the risk / mitigation score criteria - structural Assessment Score and the weighted factor of the "year last inspected," allowing inspections to be completed based on the highest priority.
+Inspections are assigned by implementing the risk / mitigation score criteria - structural Assessment Score and the weighted factor of the "year last inspected," allowing inspections to be completed based on the highest priority.

-Over time, the program will continue to be refined via service goals, including: professionalism, credentialing, frequency of inspections, and thoroughness of inspections.
+Over time, the program will continue to be refined via service goals, including professionalism, credentialing, frequency of inspections, and thoroughness of inspections.
 As conditions or situations change / evolve, the weighting factors can be adjusted to ensure the program remains effective.